ircv3/ircv3-specifications/core/metadata-3.2.md

 ## Introduction

-It is generally useful to associate metadata with one's IRC presence, e.g. to make one's homepage or non-IRC contact details more discoverable.
-There are several mechanisms for doing this, but they typically rely on the presence of services and aren't really suitable for transient metadata such as a user's current location.
+It is useful to associate metadata with one's IRC presence, e.g. to make one's homepage or non-IRC contact details more discoverable.
+There are several mechanisms for doing this, but they normally rely on the presence of services and aren't really suitable for transient metadata like a user's current location.

-This proposal aims to codify one mechanism for working with metadata: metadata may be configured through a client-to-server event created specifically for this purpose.
+This feature lays out a command that can be used to set metadata, and a message that can be used to receive metadata updates from the server.

 ## Mechanisms

 This document defines the following new protocol features:

 * Capability: `metadata`
-* Server notification: `METADATA`
+* Server message: `METADATA`
 * Client command: `METADATA`
 * Server reply and error numerics

 ### Capability

-The `metadata` capability and value indicates that a server supports metadata, and communicates any configuration value keys that may affect the level of support.
+The `metadata` capability indicates that a server supports metadata, and provides any limits and information about the system that clients must be aware of.

-The ABNF format of the `metadata` capability and value is:
+The ABNF format of the `metadata` capability is:

     capability ::= 'metadata' ['=' tokens]
     tokens     ::= token [',' token]*